Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_index.md

 Password grant is a legacy authentication grant.
 This is a less secure way of authenticating end users than the authorization code flow, because, for example, the passwords are shared with third parties.
-The grant is rather simple:
+The image below illustrates the grant:

 <img src="/assets/images/docs/openid-connect/password-grant.svg">